-61,585 people live in Encinitas, where the median age is 43 and the average individual income is $82,289.
+61,585 people live in Encinitas, CA Homes for Sale & Real Estate Listings, where the median age is 43 and the average individual income is $82,289.
 Data provided by the U.S. Census Bureau.

 Total Population